mayaanayak/OpenFlightsGraphAlgorithms/writtenreport.md

 Describe tests used to confirm algorithm worked as intended

 ## Dijkstra
-We employ the Dijkstra algorithm
+We employ the Dijkstra algorithm to determine the minimum distance between two airports.

 We first verified the correctness of Dijkstra using small, artificial test cases, such as those shown below.
 We constructed our variant of an adjacency matrix (a 0 entry indicates the lack of an edge between two airports, while a non-zero entry indicates the distance between two airports) for each of these test cases.
 We arbitrarily assigned each node IDs, and we created a special makeGraph constructor to enable these test cases.
 Since these graphs are relatively small, it was feasible to test that the minimum distance from every node to every other node was what we expected: